gmgeo/osmic/README.md

 ## Create a customised collection
 With the Python export script ([tools/export.py](https://github.com/gmgeo/osmic/blob/master/tools/export.py)) the appearance of the icons can be customised.
 You can
+* specify which icons should be included in or be excluded from the export
 * add padding
 * add halos
 * add shields